 If you excuse my dismissive tone, to that I would like to say rubbish, because experience is never redundant, nor is the skill learned along the path of that experience, especially not from one who had spent decades refining his skill and vision.
 One thing I learnt very early as a photographer from observing professionals is that the tools of your trade do not make you.
 Despite the bells and whistles on your camera or how expensive it is, the most valuable and important tool for creativity is your mind and emotions.
 The experience of decades of composition and consideration of the quality of light can easily be carried over into new tools and workflows that can broaden and make possible visions not previously possible.
-Digital tools, no matter how ‘fake’ some methods may be seen, are an expansion of creative possibility, not a limiter.
+Digital tools, no matter how fake some methods may seem, are an expansion and enhancement of creative possibility, not a limiter.
 Settings on a camera, and by extension a computer and 3D software, any art software, are mechanical and can be learned.
-How they are applied depends all on your mind and your ability to think and feel beyond the limitations of physical obstacles.
+How they are applied though depends all on your mind and your ability to think and feel beyond the limitations of physical obstacles.

-Technology assists us in just about everything else we do.
+Technology assists us in just about everything we do.
 Stone age rock paintings are considered artworks, yet the tools used to create them were at best rudimentary and it is almost certain their creators were not thinking consciously about aesthetics or golden ratios.
 Do we judge art according to the tools and methods, or its ability to inspire thought and emotion, to relate human experience and imagination in a manner that is meaningful?

 So, my words to anyone believing that 3D renders, overpainting, or using similar means is faking art – or more importantly, to anyone doubting the validity of their own art because they perceive a lack of technical skill compared to others – I would suggest reappraising your tools and using the history of art as a guide to learn from, because such discussion is not new.
 If you create, you are an artist.
 It’s up to you how you learn to apply your tools, how you achieve your vision, how you enhance your workflow.
 If you can touch another human being emotionally with your works, you are successful, and the process or perceived value of that process is completely irrelevant.